ecbush/xenoGI/TUTORIAL.rst

   wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/005/845/GCA_000005845.2_ASM584v2/GCA_000005845.2_ASM584v2_genomic.gbff.gz
   wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/027/085/GCF_000027085.1_ASM2708v1/GCF_000027085.1_ASM2708v1_genomic.gbff.gz

-Alternatively, you can go to NCBI's .. _assembly https://www.ncbi.nlm.nih.gov/assembly page and enter the assembly accessions above.
+Alternatively, you can go to NCBI's assembly page (https://www.ncbi.nlm.nih.gov/assembly) and enter the assembly accessions above.
 After clicking on the resulting link to an assembly, you should see the main page for that assembly.
 On the right there will be a section entitled ``Download Assembly``.
 You will now click on a link to the ftp directory.
 For GCF_000006945.2 and GCF_000027085.1 click on the link to the RefSeq assembly.
 For the others the GenBank assembly.
 On the ftp page, download the file ending gbff.gz.
 Once you have all of these, move them into ``xgiTutorial/enterics/ncbi``.

 We next need to uncompress these assembly files, which can be done with::